 The supercardioid polar pattern is a deviation from the cardioid polar pattern with an even tighter directionality.

-The on-axis directionality of a supercardioid polar pattern is reduced, meaning the side sensitivity and volume level at 90 and 270-degrees is also reduced.
-The trade-off for this front-facing directivity is an increase in volume towards the rear of the microphone at 180-degrees.
+The on-axis directionality of a supercardioid polar pattern is reduced, meaning the side sensitivity and volume level at 90 and 270 degrees are also reduced.
+The trade-off for this front-facing directivity is an increase in volume towards the rear of the microphone at 180 degrees.
 In this instance, supercardioid is roughly a 5:3 ratio of omni and bidirectional patterns combined.

-Typically, supercardioid patterns are reserved for microphones specifically designed for drums or vocal recordings to isolate the sound source from external noises and ambience for a focussed tone, whilst rejecting bleed from other instruments.
+Typically, supercardioid patterns are reserved for drum and vocal microphones.
+They isolate the sound source from external noises and ambience for a focused tone, whilst rejecting bleed from other instruments.

-Due to the directivity of supercardioid microphones however, they can often be susceptible to vocal plosives and the proximity effect, where by ‘b’ and ‘p’ sounds are pronounced and will become louder as the microphone gets closer to the sound source.
+Due to the directivity of supercardioid microphones, however, they can often be susceptible to vocal plosives and the proximity effect, where ‘b’ and ‘p’ sounds are pronounced and will become louder as the microphone gets closer to the sound source.

 What are the benefits?

-- Perfect for live singers for increased gain sensitivity with less chance of feedback
+- Their increased gain sensitivity with less chance of feedback is ideal for live singers

 - Rejection of side sources creates a very dry recording, excellent for mixing with effects in post-production